galdebert/blog/content/posts/hugo-1.md

 In the config.toml, write the correct address of the online site, for me it's :<br>
 `baseURL = "https://galdebert.github.io/"`<br>
 Be careful, the trailing / is mandatory.
-Without it, everything was fine locally, but the site was broken online.
+Without it, everything was fine locally, but the site was broken online :triumph:.

 Here are the steps to publish: